TON369777/SEED-OIL-ANALYSIS/README.md

 ## INSIGHTS

 Food products sold at Coles were investigated for their presence of seed oils.
-The food products were split according to these categories:
+The food products were split according to these categories (as set out by COLES):
 ![image](https://github.com/TON369777/SEED-OIL-ANALYSIS/assets/156875448/388ba089-369e-49a0-ae0f-0155840028be)

 **Total Products examined**: 12834